Go to Database Directory || Go to CISG Table of Contents

 New Development: UNCITRAL has entered on the Internet all of the cited Yearbooks.
 Go to <http://www.uncitral.org/uncitral/en/publications/yearbook.html>

-An additional precedent: The Secretariat Commentary cites, as an additional precedent for this article, the Convention on the Limitation Period in the International Sale of Goods (Prescription Convention), articles 2 and 3.
+An additional precedent: The Secretariat Commentary cites as an additional precedent for this article, the Convention on the Limitation Period in the International Sale of Goods (Prescription Convention), article 7.